martapunset/Harmony-backend-nodejs/README.md

 ## 📋 Requirements

 You need to install NodeJs and Install the NPM packages with npm install command.
-You will also be required to create accounts for: - Firebase - MongoDB Atlas - Cloudinary
+You will also be required to create accounts for: - MongoDB Atlas - Auth0

 ## 🔧 Installation